Bartholomey/the_lake_redoubt/julija/the_resignation_part_one.md

 At any rate, tomorrow is the day of the summoning.
 It must be.
 It must materialize.
 She must be summoned.
 I cannot fail.
 I need her.
 I want to see what she will do.
 The last time I saw her was in that Byzantine dream; the last time I summoned her was in October last year; now it’s February.
 I must see her again.
 Today, at around 17:45, I saw a bright red light shining through the shattered blue-grey cloud blanket; it was so beautiful.
 It’s her.
 She's coming!

+Yes, I saw it; I saw beauty!
+But I could not feel it ...

 **191**

 In the Flatlands again.